wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 interest, leading to self-identification.
 Whatever you are engrossed in, you take to be real.

-**Q:**&ensp;Is the ‘I am’ real or unreal?
-Is the ‘I am’ the witness?
+**Q:**&ensp;Is the “I Am” real or unreal?
+Is the “I Am” the witness?
 Is the witness real or unreal?

 **M:**&ensp;What is pure, unalloyed, unattached is real.
 What is tainted, mixed up, dependent and transient is unreal.
 Do not be misled by words — one word may convey several and even contradictory meanings.
-The ‘I am’ that pursues the pleasant and shuns the unpleasant is false; the ‘I am’ that sees pleasure and pain as inseparable sees rightly.
+The “I Am” that pursues the pleasant and shuns the unpleasant is false; the “I Am” that sees pleasure and pain as inseparable sees rightly.
 The witness that is enmeshed in what he perceives is the person; the witness who stands aloof, unmoved and untouched — is the watch-tower of the real — the point at which awareness,